4ndrewchin/ectf-2020-revised/tools/README.md

 - <PATH_TO_OUTPUT_SONG> : the absolute or relative path to save the output song to.
 - <PATH_TO_SONG> : the absolute or relative path to the input song to unprotect.
 - <PATH_TO_SIMON_KEY> : the absolute or relative path to the 256-bit Simon key file to decrypt the song with.
-- <PATH_TO_METADATA_KEY> : the absolute or relative path to the 256-bit key file to use for glowworm metadata hashes.
+- <PATH_TO_METADATA_KEY> : the absolute or relative path to the 256-bit key file to use for Blake3 metadata hashes.
-- <PATH_TO_CHUNK_KEY> : the absolute or relative path to the 256-bit key file to use for glowworm chunk hashes.
+- <PATH_TO_CHUNK_KEY> : the absolute or relative path to the 256-bit key file to use for Blake3 chunk hashes.

 ### verifyDigitalOut
 Syntax: